HTTP-RPC/Kilo/README.md

     - (NSURLSessionDataTask *)invoke:(NSString *)method path:(NSString *)path
         resultHandler:(void (^)(id _Nullable, NSError * _Nullable))resultHandler;

-Both variants of the `invoke` method return an instance of `NSURLSessionDataTask` representing the invocation request.
+Both variants return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 #### Arguments and Return Values
 Arguments may be of any type, and are generally converted to parameter values via the `description` method.
 However, the following argument types are given special consideration: